windyswsw/ILSwithThreeScaling/README.md

 ## Project Structure:

-1. ILSwithDFSandThreeScaling folder

-Initial solution based on DFS (Source file, Header files and Input data)
+1. ILSwithDFSandThreeScaling folder: Initial solution based on DFS (Source file, Header files and Input data)

-2. ILSwithRandomandThreeScaling folder

-Initial solution based on random (Source file, Header files and Input data)
+2. ILSwithRandomandThreeScaling folder: Initial solution based on random (Source file, Header files and Input data)

 ## Guidelines to use the data and programs in the repository: